AUTISM

 - partners4housing – Partners4Housing is here to help you navigate the complex service agencies and secure housing for your loved one.

-- Helpful Transition Timeline
+- 2026 Transition Timeline

 - BenefitsU – Offers benefits planning to people aged 14 or older who qualify for Washington State Developmental Disabilities Administration (DDA)